Teach Me

 Psychiatrists and psychologists usually diagnose these disorders.
 There’s no test for them, but bloodwork and imaging exams such as CT scans and MRI can rule out other possible causes.
 To assess for these disorders, a physician will ask questions about the person’s ideas and when they began, perform a full mental status exam and, with the person’s consent, interview family members for more details and information.

-How to deal with someone who has a delusional disorder
+How to help someone with delusional disorder

 The most important thing you can do for someone who may have a delusional disorder is to provide support and encourage them to seek a psychiatric evaluation.
 A positive, encouraging and supportive approach is more effective since they do not believe their thoughts are unusual.
 “They may also already feel persecuted or criticized, and a positive approach is less likely to cause more stress,” Dr. Jones said.